-Maturity December 2, 2034.
+Maturity December 23, 2034.

-Principal Amount...... € 300,027,000, equal to the gross proceeds from the offer and sale of the Trust Securities and the resulting issuance of the Class B Preferred Securities plus the aggregate amounts contributed by Postbank for the Class A Preferred Security and the Company Common Security, (as the same may be reduced by redemptions from time to time, the "Principal Amount"), provided, however, that the Initial Debt Securities do not include any obligation of Postbank shown as a liability on the books of a U.S. branch of Postbank.
+Principal Amount...... € 500,027,000, equal to the gross proceeds from the offer and sale of the Trust Securities and the resulting issuance of the Class B Preferred Securities plus the aggregate amounts contributed by Postbank for the Class A Preferred Security and the Company Common Security, (as the same may be reduced by redemptions from time to time, the "Principal Amount"), provided, however, that the Initial Debt Securities do not include any obligation of Postbank shown as a liability on the books of a U.S. branch of Postbank.

-Interest Payments.......
-Interest will accrue on the Principal Amount of the Initial Debt Securities (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of at least 6.00 per cent. per annum payable in arrears on the Reset Date and (ii) for each Interest Payment Period commencing on or after the Reset Date at a rate of at least 0.025 per cent. per annum above the Reference Rate, payable semi-annually in arrears on June 2 and December 2 in each year, commencing on June 2, 2006, provided that no Interest Payment for any Interest Payment Period commencing on or after the Reset Date shall accrue at a rate of more than 8.00 per cent. per annum.
-For each Interest Payment Period, interest will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards).
+Interest Payments......
+Interest will accrue on the Principal Amount of the Initial Debt Securities (i) from and including the Issue Date to but excluding the Reset Date, at a fixed rate of at least 6.00 per cent. per annum, payable annually in arrears on December 23 of each year (including the Reset Date) and (ii) from and including the Reset Date to but excluding the Maturity Date, at a rate at least equal to the Floating Rate, payable annually in arrears on December 23 of each year, commencing December 23, 2010, provided that no Interest Payment for any Interest Payment Period commencing on or after the Reset Date shall accrue at a rate of less than 3.75 per cent. per annum or more than 10.00 per cent. per annum.
+For each Interest Payment Period, interest will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/ 360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards).
 The rate of interest payable on the Initial Debt Securities will be at least equal to the rate at which Capital Payments will accrue on the Class B Preferred Securities and the Trust Preferred Securities.